Nestled between mountains and towering rock faces, the valley of Lauterbrunnen is one of the most attractive in the Swiss Alps.

 Lauterbrunnen accommodation options include a good selection of hotels and apartments, as well as two camping grounds and a hostel.

-For a truly memorable break, whatever the season, a visit to Lauterbrunnen will make for a wonderful stay.
-Take a map of Lauterbrunnen with you and get ready to make the most of the many things to see and do.
+For a truly memorable break, whatever the season, a visit to Lauterbrunnen will create lasting memories.
+It’s a village we adore and return to again and again.